 The fragrance’s concept is universal: love.
 I am a romantic at heart; eternal love has always enchanted me.
 It did when I first created Light Blue in 2001 and it continues to mesmerise me today.

-> Its popularity is linked with its luminosity and freshness.
+Its popularity is linked to its luminosity and freshness.
 There’s something about Italy and, in particular, Sicily, a place of importance to the Dolce & Gabbana creators [Domenico Dolce and Stefano Gabbana].

-> Did you know you were onto a winner when you created it?
+Did you know you were a winner when you created it?

-> As perfumers, we never really know what’s going to be a great success.
-That said, Light Blue is one of my favourite creations and I have always believed in its power.
+As perfumers, we never really know what’s going to be a great success.
+That said, Light Blue is one of my favorite creations and I have always believed in its power.

-> As soon as we started testing Light Blue, people’s reactions were nothing but positive; perhaps something about sharing this idea of love has created that effect.
+As soon as we started testing Light Blue, people’s reactions were nothing but positive; perhaps something about sharing this idea of love has created that effect.

 I’ve never seen anyone reject this fragrance; it’s not a polarizing one.
 In fact, I wear it often as it fits well on my skin, and I know other men wear it as well.